piyushraj2340/TaskFlow_v1.0/README.md

 # Introduce the concept of the category, labels, or tags, etc dynamic....
 # configure the sticky notes models such as time,stickytilldate,timerange,closecount,etc....
 #

+# Test the DTOWithout creating the tables or we need to use the select
+# move the hardCoded goalId, taskId, todoId in the notes as notes can be added any where in the application using the category :-

+# implement the IUnitOfWork Patter with the ISpecficaton